Samuelspiller/PLC_Conveyor_Reject_System-/README.md

 Visual indicators (LEDs and traffic lights) provide operator feedback for system state and fault conditions.
 Reset is only permitted when the machine is stopped to prevent unsafe operation.
-The system follows a **positive security (fail-safe) model**, ensuring that any unverified or ambiguous condition results in a safe stop.
+The system follows a positive security (fail-safe) model, ensuring that any unverified or ambiguous condition results in a safe stop.

 ---